ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 # 2. Features
 ## 2.1 Login/Creating an user account
 ### 2.1.1 Login using Email
 The Individual can login to the Pre-registration Portal by providing his/her Email Id.
 The system validates the email Id, once validated sends an OTP to the email Id as provided.
 The Individual enters the OTP as received.
-The system validates the OTP entered and redirects the Individual to fill Demographic form (if first time) or Dashboard.
+The system validates the OTP entered and redirects the Individual to fill Demographic form (if first time) or Dashboard(existing user).

 ### 2.1.2 Login using Phone Number